Neuropsychologist Cristina Martínez de Toda talks to us about What is resilience? and the characteristics of resilient people.

 - Introspection: understood as the art of asking and questioning oneself, of conversing and giving oneself an honest answer;

-- Independence: understood as knowing how to set boundaries between oneself and the circumstances.
+- Independence: understood as knowing how to set boundaries between oneself and circumstances.
 It also refers to the ability to maintain emotional and physical distance;

 - Initiative: the enjoyment of challenging oneself and putting oneself to the test;